patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/banner/banner.md

 ### Placement

-All banners should be a solid bar spanning the width of either the full page or the main content area of the page and should be sticy to where it is used.
+All banners should be a solid bar spanning the width of either the full page or the main content area of the page and should be sticky to where it is used.

 - The banner should span the top and bottom when it is used for a full page.